1 - Access Cluster

 Caution

-- OS versions provided may vary by K8s version.
+- The OS versions provided may vary by K8s version.

-- When using GPU nodes, related K8s components (nvidia-device-plugin, dcgm-exporter) are configured by default in the cluster.
+- When using GPU nodes, the related K8s components (nvidia-device-plugin, dcgm-exporter) are provisioned by default in the cluster.

-- When deploying gpu-operator, conflicts may occur due to duplicate component configuration.
-It is recommended to deploy and use excluding the default provided components.
+- When deploying the gpu-operator, conflicts may occur due to duplicate component configurations.
+We recommend deployment and use, excluding the default-provided components.

-- For OS with ended support, node pool creation is possible, but using the latest OS version is recommended.
+- For end-of-life OSes, creating a node pool is possible, but we recommend using the latest OS version.

 |---|